 NBA Commissioner Adam Silver has stated expansion will happen after the new media deal and CBA were finalized.
 With both complete as of July 2024, expansion talk has intensified throughout 2025.

-Most Likely Expansion Scenarios:
+Most Likely Expansion Scenario:

-• Expected expansion fee: $5-6 billion per team
+- Expected expansion fee: $5-6 billion per team

-• Total raised: $10-12 billion
+- Total raised: $10-12 billion

-• Distributed to existing 30 teams: $333-400 million each
+- Distributed to existing 30 teams: $333-400 million each

-Why $6 Billion Per Team
+Why $6 Billion Per Team:

 Yet Seattle (former SuperSonics market that lost team in 2008) and Las Vegas (betting capital with growing population) both represent attractive markets with arena infrastructure ready.
-A $6 billion expansion fee prices them slightly below established franchises while accounting for startup risks.

 Impact on Existing Team Values:

 If the NBA expands with $12 billion in fees distributed to existing 30 teams, that’s an immediate $400 million payment.
-Teams also benefit from:
+Financial analysts project expansion adds 8-12% to existing team valuations through direct payments and indirect benefits.

 The Risks: Why NBA Values Could Plateau